letyrobueno/Optimization/README.md

 # Optimization
-Algorithms for some NP-Hard problems
+Algorithms for some classical problems